curranbrandt/CTF-Writeups/ropemporium/write4/README.md

 	0x080485aa : pop edi ; pop ebp ; ret

 With both of these ROP gadgets, we can set up the stack so that we can pop a value into edi, and a value into ebp.
 We can then return the next ROP gadget (usefulGadgets), which will move the value of ebp into the address that edi points to.
-In other words:
+In other words (speaketh C?):

-edi = \< address in data section \>
+	edi = <address in data section>
 	ebp = "flag"
-\*edi = ebp = "flag"
+	*edi = ebp = "flag"

+# Stack 1

 So let's set up the stack accordingly: